Good Day (group): 2017–2018: Debut and The Unit

-2019–2022: Post-disbandment; Members' re-debuts with Cignature, Redsquare and Irris
+Post-disbandment and members' re-debuts

 On November 11, 2019, C9 Entertainment confirmed the launching of future girl group temporarily named C9 Girlz, with Jiwon, who would re-debut under the stage name Jeewon, named the first member of the future girl group.
 Chaesol was introduced as a member of the group on November 13.
 Viva, who would re-debut under the stage name Sunn, was introduced on November 14.
 Lucky, who would re-debut under the stage name Belle, was introduced on November 15.
 Haeun, who would re-debut under the stage name Ye Ah, was introduced on November 16.

 On January 14, 2020, it was confirmed that the five members aforementioned would re-debut through the seven-member girl group Cignature, under C9 Entertainment's sub-label J9 Entertainment.
 On February 4, Cignature had made their debut.
 While Cignature was active, in November 2023 Belle took a hiatus from group activities and participated in the reality competition show Universe Ticket, eventually finishing in the top 8, therefore being able to re-debut with Unis.
 During her time with Unis, she would not participate in activities with Cignature.
 Cignature eventually disbanded on December 3, 2024.

 Heejin is currently part of the producing crew Solcire, and is also active as a singer-songwriter.

 On May 4, 2020, it was confirmed that the four former Good Day members: Genie, Cherry, Nayoon & Bomin - who all left C9 Entertainment - would re-debut through a new five-member girl group Redsquare, under About Entertainment, on May 19.
 Cherry re-debuted under the new stage name ChaeA, while Genie re-debuted under the new stage name Green, and Nayoon re-debuted under the new stage name Ari.
 However, the group had a two-year hiatus after debut, and during the hiatus they were transferred to Iconic Music and Entertainment, a subsidiary of Taewon Entertainment.
 On June 10, 2022, the group had been re-branded into Irris, effectively disbanding Redsquare, and Bomin had departed from the group.
 On July 6, Genie, Cherry and Nayoon re-debuted again through the four-member girl group Irris.
 The three aforementioned members re-debuted under new stage names I.L, Liv, and Yunseul respectively.
+Irris had reportedly disbanded when member I.L had terminated her contract with her agency.

+On July 30, 2024, Jiwon released her first solo single "Let's Go To The Sea", a remake of the song by Rozy.
+Then on August 25, 2025, Jiwon released the solo single "Devil's Jam" under her new stage name ZZONE.
+Subsequently on January 8, 2026, Jiwon and Haeun re-debuted with the girl band Latency.
+However, on August 14 the same year, both have left the band.